 Corporate storytelling best practices & strategies

 Company brand storytelling—specifically, knowing which stories to tell and how to tell them—can be extremely challenging.
 According to the Content Marketing Institute, 60% of today’s B2B marketers and 56% of B2C marketers report that their biggest hurdle is producing engaging content.

 To master the art of brand storytelling like Walmart, the Coca-Cola Company, and Johnson & Johnson, here are five corporate storytelling best practices to help you improve your content strategy and increase engagement.

 Effective brand storytelling should convey not only what a company does but also who a company is.
 This important distinction is what allows a brand to tap into the power of emotions.
 Good, authentic storytelling makes people feel, and feelings lead to sales (because buying is personal).
 Whereas logic keeps decision-making on an even plane, feelings cultivate brand affinity.

 Gallup research indicates that emotionally loyal customers are willing to stick with a brand even if presented with meaningful and available alternatives.
 Consumers with strong emotional connections to retailers will visit their stores 32% more often and spend 46% more money than customers who lack emotional bonds.
 Find out more about humanizing your brand here.

-2. Seize the Moment
+Corporate storytelling tip 2.
+Seize the moment